itsmarsss/inter/README.md

 - A full-screen 3D workspace paired with a synchronized blueprint renderer.
 - A room-to-world workflow that turns room captures and prompts into an immersive Gaussian splat visualization.
 - WebXR entry for exploring generated splat worlds in a headset when supported.
+- A companion Unity Quest capture project under `quest-capture/` for headset-based room capture and export workflows.

 The goal is to make early interior design exploration feel fast, spatial, and directly editable: generate ideas with AI, then refine them by moving through the room and manipulating objects yourself.